csjtx1021/neural_ode_processes_for_network_dynamics-master/README.md

+# Official code for the paper entitled "Learning Continuous Network Emerging Dynamics from Scarce Observations via Data-Adaptive Stochastic Processes", which has been accepted by Science China Information Sciences.

 ## Running Environment and Dependency Packages

 We have tested the code on the hardware environment with Intel(R) Xeon(R) Silver 4310 CPU@2.10GHz * 48 and NVIDIA GeForce RTX 3090 * 3.